safe-global/safe-core-sdk/guides/integrating-the-safe-core-sdk.md

 ## <a name="confirm-transaction">7.
 Confirm/reject the transaction</a>

-The owners of the Safe can now sign the transaction obtained from the Safe Transaction Service by calling the method `signTransactionHash` from the Safe Core SDK to generate the signature and by calling the method `confirmTransaction` from the Safe Service Client to add the signature to the service.
+The owners of the Safe can now sign the transaction obtained from the Safe Transaction Service by calling the method `signTransactionHash` from the Safe Core SDK to generate the signature and by calling the method `confirmTransaction` from the Safe API Kit to add the signature to the service.

 ```js
 // transaction: SafeMultisigTransactionResponse